 A creditor’s cause of action against an estate is a protected property interest for due process purposes.
 A probate court’s bar of a claim triggers due process rights.
 Under these circumstances, a “known or reasonably ascertainable” creditor is entitled to notice.

 The estate claims that sending notice of disallowance by certified mail was sufficient.
 It claims that certified mail was reasonably calculated to provide actual notice.
-Since, at the time the notice was sent, it was reasonably calculated to reach the Complainint, the estate claims it was sufficient.
+Since at the time the notice was sent, it was reasonably calculated to reach the Complainant, the estate claims it was sufficient.
 However, the Supreme Court ruled that when notice sent by certified mail is returned as undeliverable, it is insufficient.

 The estate should have taken additional steps to provide notice, like following up with regular mail.
 The Complainant had a protected property interest and was entitled to notice.
 The estate knew by the return of the notice as unclaimed that she had not actually been notified.
 It could have sent the notice by regular mail.

 Because of that, the Court concluded that the notice sent was constitutionally insufficient.

 After a notice of disallowance is sent, the claimant must commence an action within 60 days.
 On the other hand, if the estate does not mail notice to a claimant, the claim is deemed allowed.
 The Complainant argues that her claim should be deemed allowed.
 However, the estate actually did mail a notice.
 Therefore, the remedy of deeming the claim is not appropriate.